HriqueP/Profile_Card/README.md

-# GreatFrontEnd - Blog Card
+# GreatFrontEnd - Profile Card

 Welcome, this is a simples example for a Profile Card Component